Skip to main content

 Filtering by sources and sinks

-Using the filter by sources/sinks feature available in the detailed findings tab, you can triage vulnerabilities faster and determine which findings your code fixes would affect.
+Using the filter by sources/sinks feature available in the Data Flow tab or panel (see Expanded details below), you can triage vulnerabilities faster and determine which findings your code fixes would affect.

 Option to filter by sources and sinks

-For each source/sink identified by Qwiet, you'll see an option to Add as Filter.
+For each source/sink identified by Qwiet preZero, you'll see an option to Add as Filter.

 When set, you'll notice that the vulnerabilities list updates to only include vulnerabilities that feature that same source/sink.
 If you were to patch that specific code portion, these would be the vulnerabilities affected by your code change.